microchip-pic-avr-examples/attiny1617-core-independent-night-light-using-ccl-studio/README.md

 ## Operation

-1. Open `CoreIndependentNightLightusingCCL.atsln` in Atmel Studio
+1. Open `CoreIndependentNightLightusingCCL.atsln` in Atmel Studio.
 2. Connect the ATtiny1617 with your programmer of choice, we used a STK600.
-3. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`
+3. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`.
 4. Press one of the buttons or interact with the sensors to wake the AVR and start the processing.

 ## Conclusion